Skip to content

 It doesn’t mean the quote is definitively not Curie’s.
 It means we can’t confirm it’s hers.
 Those are different things — and at Quoteiac, the difference is the line between a product we sell and one we don’t.

 Marie Curie’s verified writing is remarkable on its own terms.
-Her 1937 memoir, compiled from letters and notes after her death, contains passages of real intellectual clarity and personal weight.
+Her own 1923 memoir Pierre Curie, with its Autobiographical Notes, contains passages of real intellectual clarity and personal weight.
 If we return to the Curie catalog, it will be with words we can actually trace to her hand.

 Our Verification Standard